-- (i) Part of a residential village accommodating approximately 38 dwellings; - (ii) A local park of approximately 4,101 m; and - (iii) An internal road network offering high connectivity and safe and convenient access for local traffic, and occupying the balance of the sector area.
+- (i) Part of a residential village accommodating approximately 81 dwellings; - (ii) A local park of approximately 2,140 m; and - (iii) An internal road network offering high connectivity and safe and convenient access for local traffic, and occupying the balance of the sector area.

-The broad principles for residential planning and design are outlined in the Central East 'B' Residential Precinct Plan.
+The broad principles for residential planning and design are outlined in the East Ridge Precinct Plan.
 More specific development and urban design principles behind the residential layout concept for this sector include the following:

-(i) A centrally located local park providing an important community focal point for the whole sector;

-- (ii) Incorporation of a modified grid road layout with high connectivity and responsiveness to topography; - (iii) Continuation of Davenport Parade as a widened collector road reserve allowing for the possible retention of stands of existing trees; - (iv) Provision for possible bus routes along the extension of Davenport Parade and an east-west running collector road through the sector; - (v) Inclusion of roads and paths running generally north-south and east-west to allow movement corridors and visual linkages to the local, village and linear parks within adjacent sectors, as well as to the Central Open Space Precinct further to the west; - (vi) Location of small lot housing generally on more gentle topography and in close proximity to the proposed local park; - (vii) Location of traditional lots generally on steeper topography and/or with outlooks to the widened collector road (Davenport Parade); and - (viii) Streets aligned to minimise rear drainage where practicable.
+- (i) A centrally located local park providing an important community focal point for the whole sector; - (ii) Incorporation of a modified grid road layout with high connectivity and responsiveness to topography; - (iii) Provision for widened collector road reserves allowing for an attractively landscaped entry road off Discovery Drive and a generally north-south running collector road linking to the park.
+These widened road reserves will allow for the possible retention of existing trees together with the planting of additional trees along the verge than would normally be provided along a standard collector road; - (iv) Provision for a bus route along the extension of Discovery Drive; - Inclusion of roads and paths running generally north-south and east-west to allow movement corridors and visual linkages to the local, village and lineal buffer parks within adjacent sectors; - (vi) Location of small lot housing generally on more gentle topography and in close proximity to the proposed local park; - (vii) Location of traditional lots generally on steeper topography and/or with outlooks to the widened collector road (Davenport Parade); and - (viii) Streets aligned to minimise rear drainage where practicable.